 Check controller settings after a power outage - Some controllers revert to a default setting, such as "water every day for 10 minutes," after a power outage.
 Regularly replace batteries that provide backup power.

 Tune Up Drip Systems

-- LawnToGarden.org - Learn about the benefits of sheet mulching and how to do it, find discounts on materials, get inspired by examples of local lawn conversions, and use a searchable vendor list to find cardboard, compost, mulch, and more.
+LawnToGarden.org - Learn about the benefits of sheet mulching and how to do it, find discounts on materials, get inspired by examples of local lawn conversions, and use a searchable vendor list to find cardboard, compost, and mulch.